 Under their employment agreements, upon termination of their employment for other than death, disability or Cause (as defined below), these named executive officers are entitled to salary continuation for the remainder of their agreements.
-The expiration dates of the employment agreements for Mr. Ethier, Ms. Schmeling and Mr. Warner are February 28, 2010, October 26, 2010 and October 26, 2010, respectively.
+The expiration dates of the employment agreements for Mr. Ethier and Ms. Schmeling are February 28, 2010 and October 26, 2010, respectively.
+The expiration date of the employment agreement for Mr. Warner was October 26, 2010; however, effective June 17, 2009, Mr. Warner and HSNi mutually agreed to end Mr. Warner's employment with HSNi.